MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 If you do need an attached document to retain the original protection, see [Secure document collaboration by using Azure Information Protection](secure-collaboration-documents.md).

 Note: If you see references to **DecryptAttachmentFromPortal**, this parameter is now deprecated for [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration?view=exchange-ps).
 Unless you have previously set this parameter, it is not available.

+## Automatically encrypt PDF documents with Exchange Online

+This configuration is currently rolling out to tenants.

+When Exchange Online uses the new capabilities for Office 365 Message Encryption, you can automatically encrypt unprotected PDF documents when they are attached to an encrypted email.
+The document inherits the same permissions as those for the email message.
+To enable this configuration, set **EnablePdfEncryption $True** with [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration?view=exchange-ps).

+Recipients who don't already have a reader installed that supports the ISO standard for PDF encryption can install one of the readers listed in [PDF readers that support Microsoft Information Protection](../rms-client/protected-pdf-readers).
+Alternatively, they can read the protected PDF document in the OME portal.

 ## Rights Management issuer and Rights Management owner